Link-Key/linkkey-docs/AboutSNS/registerTutorial.md

 # About SNS Register
+> Updated on 2023.3.23

 ## 3-digit registration

 ### Pricing
 Currently two tokens are supported, Matic and KEY, with the following pricing:
 - 200 Matic
-- 300 KEY
+- ~~300 KEY~~

 > 3-digit registration did not implement the logic of price increase

 ### Invitation mechanism

-Currently 3-digit registration does not support invitation, we will add the invitation mechanism in the next version
+~~Currently 3-digit registration does not support invitation, we will add the invitation mechanism in the next version~~

+Currently 3-digit registration is supported by invitation

-## 4-digit and above registration
+## 4-7 digit registration

 ### Pricing